joomla/cross-cms-compliance/audit-your-software-extension.md

 | Right of Access by the Data Subject                                                                                                 |
 | ----------------------------------------------------------------------------------------------------------------------------------- |
 Does the extension provides a dashboard to the user with settings to edit his/her personal data?
-Is the consent functionality connected to the core API
+Is the consent functionality connected to the core API?

 | Right to be Forgotten                                                                                                               |
 | ----------------------------------------------------------------------------------------------------------------------------------- |
 Is there a functionality to securly delete all of his/her data?
-Is the consent functionality connected to the core API
+Is the consent functionality connected to the core API?

 | Privacy by Default                                                                                                                  |
 | ----------------------------------------------------------------------------------------------------------------------------------- |
 Does the software have all the settings set to the most private possible due to its scope?

 | Security Measures                                                                                                                   |
 | ----------------------------------------------------------------------------------------------------------------------------------- |
 Is there a secure https transmission (SSL/TLS) for all the resources used by the functionality?
 If there is a need to apply encryption, is the data stored encrypted?
 If there is a need to apply anonymization or pseudonymization techniques are they applied?

 | Third parties/Subprocessors                                                                                                      |
 | -------------------------------------------------------------------------------------------------------------------------------- |
-Incase you use third parties to provide a service or a functionality, have you included it to your third parties or subprocessors list
+Incase you use third parties to provide a service or a functionality, have you included it to your third parties or subprocessors list?
 Have you signed a DPA related document with the third party (in case this is a third party)?

 | Notification to user                                                                                                             |
 | -------------------------------------------------------------------------------------------------------------------------------- |
 Do you provide a Privacy Policy to users?
-Do you include users' rights in your Privacy policy
+Do you include users' rights in your Privacy policy?
-Do you include all the third party partners in you Privacy Policy
+Do you include all the third party partners in you Privacy Policy?

 ### Author